graffen/xmpp.dk/_pages/02_contact.md

 title: Contact
 permalink: /contact/
 ---
-If you need to get in touch with me for one reason or another, feel free to do so using one of the methods below.
+If you need to get in touch with the admin for one reason or another, feel free to do so using one of the methods below.

 * Jabber: [graffen@xmpp.dk][jabber]
  *[OTR][otr] is required by the server to ensure privacy.